 Giovanni Bellini (1430 – 1516)

-Giovanni Bellini authentication from $175.
-Giovanni Bellini appraisal from $25.
-Giovanni Bellini certificates of authenticity (COA).
-Giovanni Bellini analysis, research, scientific tests, full authentications.
+We perform Giovanni Bellini art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Giovanni Bellini or we will sell it for you.

 Giovanni Bellini was an Italian Renaissance painter, probably the best known of the Bellini family of Venetian painters.
 His father was Jacopo Bellini, his brother was Gentile Bellini, and his brother-in-law was Andrea Mantegna.
 He is considered to have revolutionized Venetian painting, moving it towards a more sensuous and colorful style.
 Through the use of clear, slow-drying oil paints, Giovanni created deep, rich tints and detailed shadings.
 His sumptuous coloring and fluent, atmospheric landscapes had a great effect on the Venetian painting school, especially on his pupils Giorgione and Titian.

 Giovanni Bellini was probably born in Venice.
 He was brought up in his father’s house, and always lived and worked in the closest fraternal relation with his brother Gentile.
 Up until the age of nearly thirty we find evidence of a depth of religious feeling and human pathos which is his own.
 They are all executed in the old tempera method; and in the last named the tragedy of the scene is softened by a new and beautiful effect of romantic sunrise color.